oaimli/KGAlignmentPapers/README.md

 ## Classical/Traditional models

-\item Y. Raimond, C. Sutton, and M. B. Sandler, “Automatic interlinking of music datasets on the semantic web.” in Proceedings of Linking Data on the Web Workshop, 2008.
+* **Automatic interlinking of music datasets on the semantic web.** Y. Raimond, C. Sutton, and M. B. Sandler.
+Proceedings of Linking Data on the Web Workshop, 2008.
-		    \item F. Scharffe, F. L. Yanbin, and C. Zhou, “Rdf-ai: an architecture for rdf datasets matching, fusion and interlink,” IJCAI workshop.
-2009.
+* **Rdf-ai: an architecture for rdf datasets matching, fusion and interlink.** F. Scharffe, F. L. Yanbin, and C. Zhou.
+IJCAI, 2009.
-		    \item J. Volz, C. Bizer, M. Gaedke, and G. Kobilarov, “Discovering and maintaining links on the web of data,” ISWC.
-2009.
+* **Discovering and maintaining links on the web of data.** J. Volz, C. Bizer, M. Gaedke, and G. Kobilarov.
+ISWC, 2009.
-		    \item A.-C. N. Ngomo and S. Auer, “Limes: a time-efficient approach for large-scale link discovery on the web of data,” IJCAI.
-2011.
+* **Limes: a time-efficient approach for large-scale link discovery on the web of data.** A.-C. N. Ngomo and S. Auer.
+IJCAI, 2011.

 ## Translation-based models